Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Sensitivity Analysis

 To understand how system characteristics affect sensitivity patterns, we analyze tornado diagrams across 15 different operational scenarios, ranging from high-demand to capacity-constrained systems.

 {

 }

-The sensitivity analysis across 15 scenarios reveals that the waiting cost ratio (urgent vs. non-urgent) dominates system performance, consistently accounting for 10-11\% of the baseline objective function value across all cases.
+The sensitivity analysis across 15 scenarios reveals that the waiting cost ratio (urgent vs. non-urgent) dominates system performance across all cases.
 The patient mix emerges as the most critical operational factor: reducing urgent patients by 20\% improves performance by 22.5\%, while increasing them by 20\% deteriorates performance by 28.7\%.
+Similarly, a 20\% increase in arrival rate results in the largest deterioration across all scenarios (29.2\%), with the optimal threshold dropping to $\theta^* = 0$.
 The optimal threshold $\theta^*$ varies substantially across scenarios, demonstrating the need for context-dependent policies.
 Revenue ratio provides consistent secondary impact, while service rate considerations remain tertiary.
-These findings highlight that managing patient mix and understanding relative waiting costs are the primary drivers of ED optimization.
+These findings highlight that managing patient mix and understanding relative waiting costs are the primary drivers.